Address book

 Requirements

-• availability to attend the Laboratories of Pharmacogenetics and Toxicogenomics and Cell Biology of the Division of Veterinary Pharmacology & Toxicology
+• Availability to attend the Laboratories of Pharmacogenetics and Toxicogenomics and Cell Biology of the Division of Veterinary Pharmacology & Toxicology

-• interest for basic and applied pharmaco-toxicological sciences
+• Interest for basic and applied pharmaco-toxicological sciences

 Methodologies the student might learn